samuel-skean/samuel-skean.github.io/content/projects/index.md

 But this is one of my favorite projects.
 I'm only part-way through the project, but I've also added:
 - Lights (the tutorial only has background lighting)
 - A Command-line Interface with clap
-- A JSON input format for describing the world
+- A JSON input format for describing the world, parsed with serde
 - A live preview with SDL2 or pixels and winit